celeritas-project/celeritas/doc/main/api/orange.rst

 - Simplifying and normalizing surfaces (e.g., ensuring planes are pointing in a "positive" direction and converting arbitrary planes to axis-aligned planes)
 - Deduplicating "close" surfaces to eliminate boundary crossing errors
-- Naming constructed surfaces based on the constructing surface and a FaceNamer
+- Naming constructed surfaces based on the constructing surface type
 - Constructing bounding boxes using the original and simplified surfaces, as well as additional specifications from the convex regions
 - Adding surfaces as leaf nodes to the CSG tree, and defining additional nodes